raygouravs/B9IS121_CA1_Networks_2/ansible/readme-ansible.md

 ## Steps to Run (For docker container deployment from CICD pipeline on the self-hosted agent)
 1. Update `inventory.ini` with - localhost ansible_connection=local
-2. deploy_docker_container - this asnible playbook is then triggered from the CICD pipeline in Azure Devops after code checkout.
+2. deploy_docker_container - this ansible playbook is then triggered from the CICD pipeline in Azure Devops after code checkout.